-One grade will be assigned for all members of the team for the project's implementation.
-Separate grades will be recorded for each team member's "knowledge of the project."
 For some of the projects, the last component of the grade will involve using your project to create an artifact, hopefully, of some artistic merit.
 Extra credit will be given for the nicest artifacts, as determined by class vote.

 You are given a budget of 3 buffer days that you can spend as you see fit over the course of the semester to mitigate these late penalties.
 When you turn in your assignment, the due time will be subracted from the turnin time and you will be charged a buffer day for each 24 hour period or fraction thereof in this difference.
 Once your three buffer days are used up, late penalties will apply.
 You may choose to apply late penalties to an early project while you still have buffer days in order to save buffer days for a later project, but you must inform us when you turn in your project that you wish to do so.

 Exceptions to these policies will be given only in unusual circumstances and only in advance.